 Excluded — Display domains that AutoSSL does not include when it runs.

-To control whether AutoSSL includes an individual domain, select one of the following options:
+To control whether AutoSSL includes an individual domain, select one of the following settings:

 Include during AutoSSL — Select the checkbox of each domain to include when AutoSSL runs, then click Include during AutoSSL.